fastsitephp/fastsitephp/README.md

 	</tbody>
 </table>

-FastSitePHP is a new web framework that uses PHP.
+FastSitePHP is a modern open source Framework for building High Performance websites and API’s with PHP.
 FastSitePHP has been designed for fast performance, coding flexibility, long term stability, ease of use, and a better overall development experience.
-FastSitePHP is also minimal in size so it quick to download and easy to get started.
-Although it’s new (first published in November of 2019) FastSitePHP was written over many years and is extremely stable containing a large number of unit tests.
+FastSitePHP is minimal in size so it quick to download and easy to get started.
+FastSitePHP was first published in November of 2019 however it was written and used over many years and is extremely stable containing a large number of unit tests.

 This repository contains FastSitePHP’s Framework and main Website.